 What is Startup Denmark?

-Startup Denmark is a visa scheme for non-EU/EEA entrepreneurs.
+Startup Denmark is a visa scheme for non-EU, non-EEA and non-Swiss citizens.

 You apply on the basis of a business plan which is evaluated by an independent expert panel.
 If the panel approves your business plan, you are eligible to apply for a residence and work permit as a self-employed entrepreneur.
 The permit is granted for a period of up to two years with the possibility of extension for three years at a time.